Neurodivergence looks and feels different for everyone:

 Myszka is happy to arrange a time to discuss the best approach for you to gain a healthier perspective and inner strength to live your life less stressfully.

-Neurodivergence Assessment days at Foxes’ Retreat are held on Fridays.
+Neurodivergence Assessment days at Foxes’ Retreat are now held online.

 *Everyone at Foxes’ Retreat welcomes working with individuals of all races and ethnicities, genders and expression of those genders, sexuality and sexual orientations, religions, marital status, or military status.
 If there is anything I have omitted here, please be assured it is a genuine error, and not a sign of exclusion.
 Contacting us to mention any omissions in this area will be well received!